repson/aws-well-architected-labs/content/Cost/100_Labs/100_1_AWS_Account_Setup/9_tear_down.md

 ### Cancel your QuickSight subscription
-To cancel your QuickSight subscription follow the steps below.
+If you need to cancel your QuickSight subscription at a later date, follow the steps below.

 1. Click on your **profile icon** in the top right, select **Manage QuickSight**:
 ![Images/AWSQuicksight75.png](/Cost/100_1_AWS_Account_Setup/Images/AWSQuicksight75.png)